What Is the Meaning of Matthew 6:33? “Seek First the Kingdom”?

 What is the biblical definition of God’s righteousness?
 Psalm 119:172 says, “All Your commandments are righteousness.”

-Notice that it does not say “some” or “nine out of 10” (excluding the commandment to keep the Sabbath day holy), but rather “all” of God’s commandments.
+Notice that it does not say “some” or “nine out of 10” (excluding the commandment to keep the Sabbath day holy), but “all” of God’s commandments.

 Yet the Bible is replete with scriptures that prove obedience to God’s law is absolutely necessary to be a true Christian.

-Unfortunately, obedience is a very unpopular message in a society where people are obsessed with the idea of freedom to do whatever they please, no matter how much harm that kind of liberty may pose to themselves or others.
-The result is people who lack respect for authority and refuse to yield to that authority.
+Unfortunately, obedience is a very unpopular message.
+Today, many people are obsessed with the idea of freedom to do whatever they please, no matter how much harm that kind of liberty may bring to themselves or others.

-For those who follow the clear teachings of Scripture and value obedience, there is a special blessing in place.
-Notice Revelation 22:14: “Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.”
+And here’s another one at the end of the Bible:“ Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city” (Revelation 22:14).

 To learn more about true righteousness, read “What Is the Breastplate of Righteousness?”